A New Treatment of Boundary Conditions in PDE Solution with Galerkin Methods via Partial Integral Equation Framework: Partial Integral Equations Framework

 \subsubsection{Note on invertibility of $B_T$}

-Theorem \ref{thm:transform} relies on the condition of invertibility of the $B_T$ matrix.
+\cref{thm:transform} relies on the condition of invertibility of the $B_T$ matrix.
 It was proven in~\cite{peet2020partial} that the necessary and sufficient condition for the inverse of $B_T$ to exist is for $B$ to: 1) have a row rank of $n_1+2\,n_2$, and 2) have a row space that has a trivial intersection with the row space of $T^{\perp}$, where $T^{\perp}$ defines an orthogonal complement to a column space of $T$.
 This leads to an exclusion of the boundary conditions that are a linear combination of

 from the set of the boundary conditions, for which $B_T$ is invertible.
-Here, \\ $\mbf h(t)=[\mbf h_1(t)^T\: \:\mbf h_2^{(1)}(t)^T\: \:\mbf h_2^{(2)}(t)^T]^T$, $\mbf h_1(t)\in \mathbb R^{n_1}$, $\mbf h_2^{(1)}(t)\in \mathbb R^{n_2}$, $\mbf h_2^{(2)}(t)\in \mathbb R^{n_2}$.
+Here, $\mbf h(t)=[\mbf h_1(t)^T\: \:\mbf h_2^{(1)}(t)^T\: \:\mbf h_2^{(2)}(t)^T]^T$, $\mbf h_1(t)\in \mathbb R^{n_1}$, $\mbf h_2^{(1)}(t)\in \mathbb R^{n_2}$, $\mbf h_2^{(2)}(t)\in \mathbb R^{n_2}$.
 Note that the excluded boundary conditions involve periodic boundary conditions on the state $\mbf u_1(x,t)$, periodic boundary conditions on derivatives of the state $\mbf u_2(x,t)$, and Neumann-Neumann conditions for the state $\mbf u_{2}(x,t)$, among others.
-In general, such boundary conditions are ill-posed for the boundary value problems, however, a unique solution might exist to initial-boundary value problems~\cite{smith2012well}.
+In general, such boundary conditions are ill-posed for the boundary value problems, however, they typically result in unique solutions to initial-boundary value problems due to a regularization by initial conditions.
 In a PIE framework, the problems with $B_T$ invertibility for these boundary conditions arise from the fact that now a fundamental state needs to have an additional constraint in order to satisfy these boundary conditions, implying that the fundamental state is no longer minimal.
 For example, with the periodic boundary condition on a function, we have a constraint that the integral of its derivative over the domain must be equal to zero.
-If this derivative enters the fundamental state, as would be the case for $\mbf u_{1x}$ with a periodic state $\mbf u_1$, this additional constraint, since it is not embedded into the PIE dynamics, may not be satisfied.
+If this derivative enters the fundamental state, as would be the case for $\mbf u_{1x}$ with a periodic state $\mbf u_1$, this additional constraint, since it is not embedded into the PIE dynamics, can not be satisfied.